 Planting directly into the ground

-Tomatoes can be grown in a bed in the greenhouse using the same planting method as describe for growing tomatoes out doors.
-The downside to this using this method is that, unlike planting outdoors where they will be part of the crop rotation cultivating them in a bed in the greenhouse means that the same soil is used year after year.
+Tomatoes can be grown in a bed in the greenhouse using the same planting method as described for growing tomatoes outdoors.
+The downside to this using this method is that unlike planting outdoors where they will be part of the crop rotation cultivating them in a bed in the greenhouse means that the same soil is used year after year.
 This leads to a depletion of the nutrients in the soil, no matter how much fertilizer you use.
-It also leads to a build up of disease in the soil.
-The way round this is to change the soil every two years, which is much more work than you might think.
+It also leads to a build-up of disease in the soil.
+The way around this is to change the soil every two years, which is much more work than you might think.

 Planting into Pots

 The pots must have a top diameter of at least 12 inches and be at least 9 inches deep.
-First put some broken crocks in the bottom to ensure good drainage.
-Then fill with a general purpose compost and plant using the hole/fill method described in growing tomatoes from seed.
-Insert a cane to give support, you may need to give additional support to the cane at the top if the plants grow very tall.
-Alternatively you can tie some string to the roof of the greenhouse and then anchored into the pot.
+First, put some broken crocks in the bottom to ensure good drainage.
+Then fill with a general-purpose compost and plant using the hole/fill method described in growing tomatoes from seed.
+Insert a cane to give support, if the plant grows very tall, you may need to give additional support to the cane at the top.
+Alternatively, you can tie some string to the roof of the greenhouse and then anchor it into the pot.

 Planting into growbags

 The method I use gives the plants more compost and makes watering and feeding much more accurate (you do have to do it though).
-I use something called a Plant Halos from Harrod Horticulture.
-These a 8 inch pots with a serrated edge and three will fit nicely onto a standard growbag.
-Screw the pot into the growbag in the same place as you have cut and remove the plastic.
-Now half fill the centre with general purpose compost, make a hole the size of the pot your plant is in, remove the plant from it’s pot and place into the hole, firm the compost around the plant.
+I use something called a Plant Halo from Harrod Horticulture.
+These are 8-inch pots with a serrated edge and three will fit nicely onto a standard growbag.
+Screw the pot into the growbag in the same place as you have cut and then remove the plastic.
+Now half fill the centre with general-purpose compost, make a hole the size of the pot your plant is in, remove the plant from its pot and place into the hole, firm the compost around the plant.
 Insert a cane for support.
 Fill the outer part of the growpot with water.
 The outer part of the growpot is used for watering and the inner part for feeding.
 This allows for much more accuracy.